Rome

 Ephesus, Turkey

 In the time of St. Paul, Ephesus was a Greek outpost.
-Over a thousand years later, the Ottoman Empire had other ideas.
+Over a thousand years later, the Ottoman Turks took it for themselves.
 Modern Turkey has not offered to give it back.

 The earliest inhabitants arrived there about 8,000 years ago.